pablosalvador10/gbbai-azure-ai-search-indexing/README.md

 The core objective of this project is to establish a seamless integration between Langchain and Azure AI Search.
 This integration is encapsulated in a class named `TextChunkingIndexing`.
 This class simplifies complex processes and overcomes typical hurdles by offering:

-- **PDF, Web Pages, and Text Processing**: Ability to parse and process content from (PDFs)[01-indexing_pdfs.ipynb], (web pages)[02-indexing_from_web.ipynb] (including HTTPS locations), and (text)[03-indexing_from_text.ipynb] from downstream applications.
+- **PDF, Web Pages, and Text Processing**: Ability to parse and process content from [PDFs](01-indexing_pdfs.ipynb), [web pages](02-indexing_from_web.ipynb) (including HTTPS locations), and [text](03-indexing_from_text.ipynb) from downstream applications.
 - **Chunking and Indexing Features**: Functionality to chunk these files, which aids in organizing and structuring the data ultimately boosting relevance.
+Offers flexibility to tailor chunk size and overlap, aligning with diverse text processing demands.
 - **Seamless Indexing into Azure Search**: Tools to efficiently index the processed and chunked files into an Azure Search index.

-- **Search Capabilites**: Offering an in-depth walkthrough of the various search options available.
+On the other side, we'll laverage the Azure AI search sdk and offering an in-depth walkthrough of the various search options available.

 - **Keyword-Based Search**: Traditional search mechanism focusing on matching exact keywords in the search index.
 + **Semantic Search**: Utilizing Azure AI's natural language processing capabilities to understand the intent and contextual meaning behind search queries, providing more relevant and refined results.
 - **Hybrid Search**: A combination of keyword and semantic search, maximizing the efficiency and accuracy of search results.
 + **Re-ranking**: Advanced feature to dynamically adjust the order of search results based on various criteria, ensuring the most relevant results are prioritized.

-This integration is intended to streamline the workflow of handling diverse text sources and optimizing their utility in Azure's powerful search environment.
+This integration is intended to streamline the workflow of handling diverse text sources and optimizing their utility in Azure AI's powerful search environment.

 ## Prerequisites